eslager/TGIS503_FA2021/lab3-partA.md

               //L.latLng(47.318017, -122.542970)
           ],
 ```
 Save and test.
 Is the ability to click on the map to create waypoints obvious to someone using this tool for the first time?
 I don’t think it is.
 Make some changes to your map to make it more so.
-There are many ways to do this—you could create an overlay on your Leaflet map with instructions, set an initial starting waypoint with a popup that tells the user to click the map to change its location, include explanatory text above or below the map, etc. Come up with some way of making it obvious to your map user that they can click on the map to get directions to or from the location they clicked and implement it in your code.
+There are many ways to do this—you could [create a textbox overlay](https://stackoverflow.com/questions/33767463/overlaying-a-text-box-on-a-leaflet-js-map) on your Leaflet map with instructions, set an initial starting waypoint (instead of setting initial waypoints to `null`) with a popup that tells the user to click the map to change its location, include explanatory text above or below the map, etc. Come up with some way of making it obvious to your map user that they can click on the map to get directions to or from the location they clicked and implement it in your code.

 #### Step 6: host your map online
 Your final output for this part of the lab should be a Leaflet map with the following features/functionalities: